hbrouwer/mesh-examples/README.md

   These examples are taken from chapter 3 of Plunkett and Elman (1997);

 * [reading_aloud](https://github.com/hbrouwer/mesh-examples/tree/main/reading_aloud):
-  This example is implements the Reading Aloud network of Plaut et al.
-  (1996), as discussed in chapter 8 of McLeod et al. (1998);
+  This example implements the Reading Aloud network of Plaut et al. (1996), as discussed in chapter 8 of McLeod et al. (1998);

 * [english_past_tense](https://github.com/hbrouwer/mesh-examples/tree/main/english_past_tense):
-  This example is implements the English Past Tense network of Plunkett and Marchman (1991), as discussed in chapter 9 of McLeod et al. (1998);
+  This example implements the English Past Tense network of Plunkett and Marchman (1991), as discussed in chapter 9 of McLeod et al. (1998);

 * [consonant_vowels](https://github.com/hbrouwer/mesh-examples/tree/main/consonant_vowels):